-$^{^{198}}$ Refer to Schedule 1, Division 2 for the meaning of 'roadside stall'.
-199 Refer to Schedule 1, Division 2 for the meaning of 'forestry business'.
+$^{^{\}rm 212}$ Refer to Schedule 1, Division 2 for the meaning of 'roadside stall'.

-Column 1 Column 2 Purpose Definition Aquaculture Pre Premises for the cultivation of live fisheries resources ^{200.} Intensive Pre emises for: animal husbandry (a) aquaculture (where for fish, crustaceans and the like) where the total area of tanks is 2,000 m 2 or more, or the total area of ponds is 50,000m 2 or more, (b) a feedlot (where involving commercial keeping of beef and dairy cattle, sheep, goats or other livestock in enclosures comprising 50 and greater livestock units with feeding on manufactured food and supplements (whether produced on site or imported) where such feeding is the primary source of nutrition provided for sustaining the animals, (c) a piggery (where more than 10 pigs are kept), (d) a poultry, emu or ostrich farm (where more than 30 birds are kept), (e) a commercial stable for the keeping, breeding, training, boarding, hiring or agistment of ungulates (where more than 5 animals are held in enclosures or 1 animal /1,000 m 2 free range are kept), (f) a crocodile farm, (g) a zoo.
-Rural service industry Premises for handling, treating, processing, storage or packing primary products, other than as an ancillary activity associated another rural purpose on the same premises.
-The term includes: (a) servicing of plant and equipment used for rural purposes in the locality, (b) crop spray establishments; (c) selling of products resulting from the handling, treating, processing or packaging of locally grown primary products in a roadside stall. (d) stock sales yards or holding yards
+Column 1 Colu mn 2 Purpose Defin ition by retail of any plants or garden/landscape material on the site, (f) for conducting a forestry business 213 .
+Aquaculture Prem ises for the cultivation of live fisheries resources ^{214.} Intensive Prem ises for: animal husbandry (a) aquaculture (where for fish, crustaceans and the like) where the total area of tanks is 2,000 m 2 or more, or the total area of ponds is 50,000m 2 or more, (b) a feedlot (where involving commercial keeping of beef and dairy cattle, sheep, goats or other livestock in enclosures comprising 50 and greater livestock units with feeding on manufactured food and supplements (whether produced on site or imported) where such feeding is the primary source of nutrition provided for sustaining the animals, (c) a piggery (where more than 10 pigs are kept), (d) a poultry, emu or ostrich farm (where more than 30 birds are kept), (e) a commercial stable for the keeping, breeding, training, boarding, hiring or agistment of ungulates (where more than 5 animals are held in enclosures or 1 animal /1,000 m 2 free range are kept), (f) a crocodile farm, (g) a zoo.
+Rural service industry Premises for handling, treating, processing, storage or packing primary products, other than as an ancillary activity associated w another rural purpose on the same premises.
+The term also includes (a) servicing of plant and equipment used for rural purposes in the locality, (b) crop spray establishments; (c) selling of products resulting from the handling, treating, processing or packaging of locally grown primary products in a roadside stall. (d) stock sales yards or holding yards